matspiewak/twitter-blues/README.md

 ![tweet handle](/example.png)

 This extension replaces blue verification badge (looking exactly the same as the "normal" one!) with the blue OMEGALUL emote

+-- Wouldn't care less about current Twitter(X), so you can count this repo as a dead one. --